nikogura/stackbuilder/README.md

 For the rest of us there's Stackmaker, a framework that allows you to specify what your components are, where they come from, and how to build them to make a complete working stack, and reproduce/ rebuild it on demand when a component needs updating or you need something almost like it, but slightly different.

+## Advantages

+Using Stackbuilder you can have multiple stacks installed in parallel on different paths, and the streams won't cross.

+You could have 5 different versions of OpenSSL, supporting 5 different apps on 5 different paths, and it'll all work.
+Granted, you'll burn a lot of disk space, but storage is cheap, and while it's great to reuse shared resources, but all to often each app has it's own requirements and it's own schedule.
+We often have to support any possible combination of configurations.
+It's just the nature of hte job.

 ## Usage

     stackbuilder -c /path/to/stack.yml -dvb

+## Tricks

+Here's one of the real tricks:

+     LDFLAGS=-Wl,-rpath,${libdir}

+What this does is it appends the lib dir of the stack to the run-time library path.
+Without this, there's a chance that, regardless of your LD_LIBRARY_PATH when you built the stack, you can find that you're loading a different set of libraries.

+I personally found this problem with multiple versions of OpenSSL being installed on a box.
+We had the right libraries installed, but when the app spun up, it grabbed an old and vulnerable OpenSSL with weak ciphers.
+Not a good thing when you're working on credit card systems.

+With this little trick, you ensure that you're always loading your libraries first, instead of what else is there on the box.

+It does, however mean that the stack will function only at the path it was built for.
+You're still dynamically loading, but your stack isn't protable.

+It may be possible to use a relative path.
+I'll have to investigate that when I have time.

 ## Example stack.yml